- Mobile Malware Threats

 Understanding your prospective ad partners’ history of managing malvertising threats (or failing to do so) can help you make the right decisions, with the right level of risk, for your business.
 Talk with your industry peers about their experiences with your prospective partners as well.

-This is not necessarily a sign that you’re currently under attack, but it’s a good indicator that one or more of your demand partners has been compromised, or is dropping the QA ball.
+The presence of banner ads with video is not necessarily a sign that you’re currently under attack, but it’s a good indicator that one or more of your demand partners has been compromised, or is dropping the QA ball.
 Tell your demand partners if you’re seeing IBV, and ask for details about their security measures.

 The threat of malvertising is too great to digital company’s users, partners and overall business to manage it after the fact — and today’s malvertisers are too wily for anything other than real-time blocking to suffice.